 A term (1-4) appointment is a multiple-year temporary appointment, i.e., one, two, three, or four years, which expires as specified by the letter of appointment.
 After expiration of the contracted term, a position may be renewed for a new term (1-4 years) through a recommendation from the department head and approval by the dean and Provost.
 Should continuance be warranted, as budget allows, faculty shall be notified in writing of the length of any new term (1-4) appointment in an offer letter issued by March 1 of the final year of the contracted appointment.
 There is no guarantee of continuance and any term (1-4) appointment may end according to the contracted agreement.
 Term (1-4) faculty are not eligible for Tenure.

 Subdivision 2.4c Renewable Term Appointments

-Renewable term faculty hold faculty positions through which they contribute to the service or teaching missions of the University and hold the rank of Assistant Professor of Instruction, Associate
+Renewable term faculty hold faculty positions through which they contribute to the service or teaching missions of the University.